UltraZizik/slackbot/README.md

-# 🤖 Zizik Slack Bot
+# Zizik Slack Bot

-A fun and powerful Slack bot built with Node.js that brings utility, humor, and real-time information to your workspace!
+A okay slackbot that took me a long time to build and turned out okay!

-## ✨ Features
+## Features

 - 🏓 **Latency Checker** - Monitor bot responsiveness
 - 🐱 **Cat Facts** - Get random cat facts on demand
 - 😂 **Jokes** - Brighten up your day with random jokes
-- 🌍 **Translation** - Translate to any language or to Czech
+- 🌍 **Translations** - Translate to any language or to Czech
 - 🛰️ **ISS Tracker** - Track the International Space Station location in real-time

-## 🚀 Quick Start
+##  Quick Start

 ### Prerequisites
 - Node.js 14+
 - Slack App with Bot Token
-- `.env` file with tokens
+- `tokens.env` file with tokens

 ### Installation